Eielson Air Force Base

 Historical operations at Eielson AFB have generated varying quantities of hazardous and nonhazardous wastes from industrial and airfield operations, fire training, and fuel management.
 On 21 November 1989, the EPA listed Eielson AFB on the National Priorities List (NPL) of federal Superfund sites by the Environmental Protection Agency.
 In the 1994 Remedial Investigation and Feasibility Study for Eielson AFB, 66 source areas of possible contamination were found.
 These sites are evaluated through the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).

 In the 1995 Record of Decision for Eielson AFB, 29 areas were divided into six Operable Units based on common characteristics or contaminants, and 31 other areas of contamination were evaluated through a source evaluation process (SER).
-A seventh OU (the Sitewide OU), which contains one source area (SS67) was added after the FFA was signed.
+A seventh OU (the Sitewide OU), which contains one source area (SS67) was added after the Federal Facilities Agreement (FFA) was signed.
 The remaining contaminated sites are addressed through ADEC regulations.

 At Garrison Slough, PCB contamination has impacted the sediments and fish tissue.
 A fishing restriction is in place for Garrison Slough.